bd-spl/terraform-kubernetes-addons/modules/aws/README.md

 ## Containers manager for AWS ECR

-Each dependency may have containers data to prepare images for use in private EKS clusters.
-Skopeo will copy images from the given source/registry into ensured ECR.
+Each EKS addon in this repo may be given additional data in ``helm-dependencies.yaml`` to prepare ECR containers images for using it in private EKS clusters, for example.
+Skopeo will copy images from the given source/registry into ensured ECR repos.

 There are source/registry paths used to overwrite for helm and/or to prepared images.
 It also can provide helm values override paths for image/tag data.
-For addons not managed with helm_release, but kubectl_manifest, you can still provide containers data.
+For addons not managed with ``helm_release``, but ``kubectl_manifest``, or kustomize, you can still provide containers data in the same file and similar format.

-Example:
+Supported containers images data managers are: ``helm`` (default), ``kustomize``, and ``extra``.

+An example ``helm-dependencies.yaml`` contents snippet:
 ```
+...
 - name: foo-addon-charts
   containers:
     # Examples for Helm manager (default)